Kennedys trainee recruitment

 The Legal Cheek View

 As the late, great presidential namesake once said, ‘ask not what your law firm can do for you — ask instead if you have a keen interest in insurance law because if so, Kennedys might be the place for you’.
-Ok, that might not be completely accurate but the point stands that London-headquartered Kennedy’s specialises in all things insurance, as well as focusing on other key areas such as litigation and dispute resolution.
+We’re paraphrasing here, but the point is that London-headquartered Kennedy’s specialises in all things insurance, as well as focusing on other key areas such as litigation and dispute resolution.

 Since setting up shop in the City in 1899, Kennedy’s has been expanding its offering — from Bogotá to Brisbane to Basking Ridge in New Jersey — and it hasn’t shown any signs of slowing down.
-In the past year, Kennedys has opened new offices in Newcastle and Fort Lauderdale, Florida, and upgraded its hubs in Birmingham, Paris, Dubai, and Bermuda.
-These expansions accommodate the growing number of lawyers joining the firm across all its locations.
-The firm now boasts over 2,750 lawyers across 45 offices in 21 different countries.
+In the past year, Kennedys has opened new offices in Wellington, Los Angeles and Seattle, as well as upgrading its hubs in Newcastle, Birmingham, New York and Mexico City.
+The expansions are necessary to accommodate the growing number of lawyers joining the firm across all its locations.
+The firm now boasts over 2,750 lawyers across 47 offices in 20 different countries.

 Continue reading

-Back on home turf, trainees can apply to London, Manchester, Leeds and Taunton for a training contract.
-A 30-month SQE apprenticeship programme in a specified practice area is also available in all these locations as well as Sheffield.
+Trainees can apply to London, Manchester, Leeds, Birmingham, Bristol, Cambridge and Sheffield for a training contract.
+A 30-month SQE apprenticeship programme in a specified practice area is also available in all London, Manchester, Leeds, Birmingham, Bristol, Cambridge and Taunton, and Kennedy’s even have opportunities for Bermudian law graduates looking to undertake a TC in London.

-Defending insurance claims in almost every industry you can think of (including aviation, medical malpractice and fine art) is the core of Kennedy’s business but there is other work on offer as the firm also advising on commercial dispute resolution, company and commercial law, corporate recovery and environmental issues to name a few.
-One trainee describes it like this: “The majority of the work is varied and I am given a wide breadth of different tasks to assist with.
+Defending insurance claims in almost every industry you can think of (including aviation, medical malpractice and fine art) is the core of Kennedy’s business but trainees can also enjoy seats in liability defence, healthcare and commercial.
+One trainee offered this insight into the work on offer: “The majority of the work is varied and I am given a wide breadth of different tasks to assist with.
 Supervisors consistently check in and check whether there are any other tasks which I would like more exposure to.
 I get to work with various lawyers of various levels of seniority across various offices meaning that I am exposed to a lot of different types of matters.
 I have been involved in multi-million pound claims and claims which have a value of £500 — each day and each task is different.
 The work given is a mix of research and legal work, there has never been a time where I have felt like I am performing an admin-type role.”

 Other recruits also report that “no two cases are the same” and, even when there is the occasional “administrative task”, rookies are said to be well rewarded with “a fair amount of responsibility in complex and high value matters.”
-Big cases in years gone by include the sale of Maxwell House, successful defence of hip replacement manufacturer DePuy against a 300-patient defective product claim and overturning a high-profile personal injury payout by the London Paralympics to one of its volunteers.
+Some sources did note that it can be “difficult getting people to trust you when you’re new to a team”, adding that a select few in the firm view trainees as “additional secretaries”, but on the whole the feedback on the work was overwhelmingly positive.

 Kennedy’s office space certainly encourages trainees to relish this natural progression as our spies report that the “open plan office means you get to engage with colleagues at all levels, including partners, everyday”.
 As far as higher-ups go, the recruits we spoke to didn’t have a bad word to say about their “super approachable” partners and superiors who are “always happy to provide assistance” and are even said to “reach out” to trainees if they haven’t heard from you in a while!
+Well, that is apart from the fact that some of the older-guard refuse to adopt Microsoft Teams for messaging — preferring to opt for the tried and tested methods of e-mail and carrier pigeon.
 “The best thing about working for Kennedys is the approachability of all fee earners, particularly partners,” one spy tells us.
 “This is something that I really enjoy about Kennedys.
 In fact, due to our open plan office, I have often found myself as a trainee sitting next to our Senior Partner and he is very approachable.”

 The same goes for your fellow trainees who all “have a good sense of camaraderie” and are “always at the end of the phone or sat next to me available to help and support,” according to our sources.
 Social events received mixed feedback with some enjoying “regular outings with their team” alongside the firmwide summer and Christmas parties whilst others feel that “other firms are better at organising events”.
 Although Kennedys’ key specialisation in insurance can lead to some “cliques” and “competition for the best trainee seats and NQ roles,” our sources noted that the firm “generally has very nice employees”, and the same can be said for trainees.
 Another noted that, “The regional trainees are very supportive, and you know you can always reach out to them.
 There is a bit of a divide between the regional trainees and London trainees though.”

 Maybe the divide is the result of office envy.
 Regional recruits note that “it seems the best facilities are provided to those in the flagship London office, while other offices lag behind”.
-Meanwhile, those in the City’s Walkie-Talkie building enjoy “wonderful views across London and access to the Sky Garden,” where Kennedys lawyers apparently receive a 20% discount on food and drink.
+Meanwhile, those in the City’s Walkie-Talkie building enjoy “wonderful views across London and access to the Sky Garden,” where Kennedys’ lawyers apparently receive a 20% discount on food and drink.
 Juniors in the capital also have access to an in-office canteen which serves a “decent variety of options but it is not great value for money and closes early (4pm)”.
 Another London recruit reported that “working in the Walkie Talkie building is great and the views are amazing.
 This is an example of where Kennedys worked hard to move to a prestigious location and it has been great for both employees and client contact”.
-But it might not be all doom and gloom for provincial recruits – those in Birmingham recently got an upgrade to a “new office in the centre of the city and the design and feel is great,” according to rookies we spoke to there.
+But it might not be all doom and gloom for provincial recruits — those in Newcastle have moved to nestled into some swanky new digs and the “design and feel” of the newly-modded Birmingham office is said to be great.

 Trainees across the firm share the sentiment that perks are somewhat lacking, describing them as ‘limited’ in the regions and “lagging behind other City firms’ in the capital”.
 On offer is “a good competitive salary, flexible working, regular gifts/social events/client events throughout the year” and “free breakfast [and] private dental and medical insurance”.
 We also heard reports of a £50 voucher at Christmas, a £250 contribution towards gym memberships and an annual Kennedys wellbeing day (an extra day’s leave).
 One Kennedys convert told us: “They are ok, but they aren’t the reason you would come to Kennedys.
 The real perk is culture.”

 And as part of that culture you can expect a work/life balance which is very good, especially when measured against competitors.
 “I am very pleased with my work/life balance at Kennedys.
 We are encouraged to take our lunch breaks and leave at a reasonable time.
 90% of the time I have left the office by 5.30pm.
 It is rare to see people staying much later.
-We are encouraged to switch off when on annual leave and there is no obligation to have work emails on your phone,” one regional recruit explained.
-That being said, one City recruit said the work-life balance can often lean to the former in the busy commercial and insurance teams.
-Another noted, “the times I have had to work late are rare, and often I have made the decision to put a few more hours in because I am proud of the work I am doing and want to help the team”.
+We are encouraged to switch off when on annual leave and there is no obligation to have work emails on your phone.”
+That being said, one City recruit said the work-life balance in London can be more skewed in the busy commercial and insurance teams.
+Primarily though, it seems here that any decision to work late is a choice for go-getters, rather than a requirement: “the times I have had to work late are rare, and often I have made the decision to put a few more hours in because I am proud of the work I am doing and want to help the team”.

 The firm WFH set-up is pretty good with trainees having the choice of a work laptop or iPad, monitor, keyboard, mouse and headset alongside contributions towards equipment such as chairs and desks.
 That being said, this isn’t all that much use to trainees who are required to attend the office five days a week.